radapdal/process/webdevelopmentworkflow.md

 Everyone will do the same until the Ready list is filled with tasks to be started by the day.
 In this way it is easy for the team to see who is having a hard time or if the team can do more by grabbing more issues from the backlog.

+After the meeting, immediately follow up with the help regarding issue Blockers so it can be unblocked, the longer an issue rests as Blocked the more the risk of the sprint not meeting its end date.

-Quick Tip: Keep it concise and only discuss the current position of each team member, more strategic discussions should be done outside this meeting.
+Quick Tip: Keep the meeting concise and only discuss the current position of each team member, more strategic discussions should be done outside this meeting.